 The smaller fast ferries are the first to cancel and the bigger ferries only usually do so in the strongest winds.

-Travelling between Santorini and islands like Folegandros, Milos, Ios, Paros and Naxos is usually always still possible.
+Travelling between Santorini and islands like Folegandros, Milos, Ios, Paros and Naxos is often still possible but may be unpleasant.
+It’s best to read our Ferry FAQs and be prepared.
 Travelling from the Cyclades by ferry back to Athens can be the biggest challenge.

 Even if the ferries can still handle the sea it is docking that can be their biggest issue particularly in smaller ports.
 If you are boarding a ferry on a very windy day be sure to take some seasickness medication first.